Disappearance of Heather Elvis: Obstruction of justice

 After three days, Sidney was convicted.
 The judge sentenced him to ten years in prison, the maximum for the offense, with credit for nearly a year of time served over a year earlier.
-Sidney will likely be paroled long before serving the full sentence, although his first application, in November 2018, was unanimously denied. he is being held at Lee Correctional Institution.
 Truslow said he would appeal, since as the offense is largely a matter of common law in South Carolina rather than statutorily defined, he felt it was so vague and overbroad as to be unconstitutional when applied to his client in this case.
 "I also believe it is obvious that much more of the trial had to do with the underlying allegations", he said.
 While Sidney had indeed lied to the police, he claimed it did not seriously hinder their investigation, and accused prosecutors of "just trying to put somebody away, just so [they] can say [they] put somebody away?"

 In April 2018, a grand jury indicted Sidney and Tammy on a single count of conspiracy to kidnap, the first time in the case charges had been brought that way.
 Prosecutors would not elaborate on the specifics of the charges, citing the standing gag order, but commentators believed the indictment, and especially the additional charge, suggested that either new evidence had been found or one of them had agreed to testify against the other. "[T]he only way you're gonna get a conspiracy conviction is if the co-conspirator comes forward", said one.
 Failing that, the goal might have been to put pressure on them both to do so.